xpack/web-jekyll/pages/dev-tools/cmake/install.md

 which use the scope (like `@xpack-dev-tools`) to group different tools, and `.content` to store the unpacked archive." %}

+### Test

-To check if CMake starts, use the following command:
+To check if CMake starts, use something like:

 ```
 C:\Users\ilg>C:\Users\ilg\AppData\Roaming\xPacks\cmake\xpack-cmake-3.18.3-1\bin\cmake.exe --version